 Judge Ketanji Brown Jackson confirmation hearings: What happened on Tuesday

-Day 2 of the confirmation hearing of Ketanji Brown Jackson, the federal judge President Biden nominated to fill the seat of retiring Supreme Court Justice Stephen Breyer, will likely last past 9 p.m.
-EDT.
-Follow live updates here.
+Day 2 of the confirmation hearing of Ketanji Brown Jackson, the federal judge President Biden nominated to fill the seat of retiring Supreme Court Justice Stephen Breyer, has concluded.

-The nature of Tuesday's hearing is vastly different than what Jackson faced on Monday, when 22 senators gave their opening statements before she introduced herself to the committee.
+The nature of Tuesday's hearing was vastly different than what Jackson faced on Monday, when 22 senators gave their opening statements before she introduced herself to the committee.

 Jackson defended herself against claims she is soft on sentencing child pornography defendants.
 She said she takes these crimes extremely seriously as a judge and as a mother and called on Congress to change laws on sex abuse materials to stay current in the digital era.
 Republican Sens.
 Josh Hawley and Ted Cruz, among others, have painted Jackson as a judge who metes out lenient sentences for those convicted of possessing and distributing child pornography.
 "Congress tells judges what we're supposed to do when we sentence and what I'd say is that Congress has to determine how it wishes for judges to handle these cases," Jackson said.